A polynomial approximation scheme for nonlinear model reduction by moment matching: Numerical results

-The dynamics above depend on a parameter $\kappa$.
-Using $\kappa = 1$, the system no longer satisfies the necessary assumptions above a certain number of degrees $n$, and becomes unstable, so we use a value of $\kappa$ close to 1 but slightly bigger than 1.
-Since the nonlinearities in each $f_i$ are polynomials of degree 2 and 3 and only depend on the corresponding $x_i$, we can make the following simplifications in the construction of $F$ and $JF$.
+The parameter $\kappa = 1$ renders the system unstable beyond a certain dimension $n$; we therefore use $\kappa = 1.1$ throughout.
+Since the nonlinearities in each $f_i$ are polynomials of degree 2 and 3 depending only on $x_i$, the construction of $F$ and $JF$ admits the following simplifications.
+We introduce the tensors